prikhi/lightdm-mini-greeter/README.md

 Once installed, you should specify `lightdm-mini-greeter` as your `greeter-session` in `/etc/lightdm/lightdm.conf`.
-If you have multiple Desktop Environments or Window Managers installed, you can specify the one to start by changing the `user-session` option as well(look in `/usr/share/xsessions` for possible values).
+If you have multiple Desktop Environments or Window Managers installed, you can specify the default selection by changing the `user-session` option as well(look in `/usr/share/xsessions` for possible values).

 Modify `/etc/lightdm/lightdm-mini-greeter.conf` to customize the greeter.
 At the very least, you will need to set the `user`.
 All other settings are